jorvlan/raincloudplots-workshops/README.md

 ## Interested in attending?
 Please read the following documentation about each workshop!
 <pre>
-- When signing up for one of the workshops: Participants should indicate whether they want to learn about Python/Matlab/R, which is necessary information for the subsequent Zoom break-out rooms in which we will answer any questions you have, but most importantly, **give you the opportunity to Bring Your Own Data (BYOD)** to co-develop & fine-tune your amazing plots!

 - Duration: Max.
 2 hours workshops.

 - Outline:
 	– What are raincloudplots?
 	– What are alternatives?